Thursday, December 24, 2015

 I fretted over the bird most of all.
 I wondered if she remembered how to make one.
 Was her stuffing going to turn out?
 Would that turkey be fully cooked?
 Were we all headed to the emergency room afterward?

 My brother and father helped Mom best they could until I arrived early Thanksgiving morning.
 And I was surprised that the turkey sat in the oven, already stuffed, already baking.
 As the hours ticked by, and each additional preparation began, the heavenly aroma lay about the house as the bird continued to roast.

 I found a meat thermometer which pleased me to no end a little later.
 And when I inserted it into the breast, I saw it jump to the proper reading.
 It was finished!
 Wow, and it looked great!
 The picture above is indeed of the main event.
-On my parents old stove sat the pride of my mother.
+On the old stove sat the pride of my mother.
 She'd remembered and done well I might add.
 Yes, she talked about the same things over and over yesterday.
 She checked and double checked things many times.
 But each of us handled it with good grace and a sense of humor.
 We enjoyed the day, so thankful for the blessing of our family.
 So grateful to still have Mom and Dad with us and the closeness of the loud Italian family I speak of so often.

 No, it wasn't like Thanksgiving's of the past.
 It was different, yet somehow better.
 Years and memories have come and gone.
 Good times and bad, happiness and sadness.
 One thing remains: the love.